 24. And the ten horns out of this kingdom are ten kings that shall arise: and another shall rise after them; and he shall be diverse from the first, and he shall subdue three kings.

-Another shall rise after them — Nero was not in the direct line of succession, but three Emperors were assassinated to make way for him.
+Another shall rise after them — That is, after the “three” who are subdued.
+This is consistent with verses 8 and 20.
+Nero was not in the direct line of succession, but three emperors were assassinated to make way for him.

 25. And he shall speak great words against the most High, and shall wear out the saints of the most High, and think to change times and laws: and they shall be given into his hand until a time and times and the dividing of time.

 Until a time and times and the dividing of time — Literally, “time, times, half a time.”
-If we understand a time to mean a year, then it is three and a half years.
-Nero’s persecution of the church lasted exactly 42 months or three and a half years.
+If we understand a “time “to mean a year, then it is three-and-a-half years.
+Nero’s persecution of the Church lasted from about December AD 64 until his death in June AD 68.
+Although neither Suetonius nor Tacitus give us the exact date when the persecution began, we can safely assume it was late 64 and lasted until Nero’s death.

 26. But the judgment shall sit, and they shall take away his dominion, to consume and to destroy it unto the end.